gauravpy3361/excel-csv-cleaner/README.md

 # 📊 Excel/CSV Automation Toolkit (Python)

+💼 Built to automate real-world Excel/CSV tasks and reduce hours of manual work into seconds.

-A Python-based tool to automate common Excel and CSV data tasks like cleaning, formatting, merging, and removing duplicates.
+A Python-based automation tool for handling real-world Excel and CSV data tasks like cleaning, formatting, merging, and removing duplicates.

 ---